 - Eye irritation

 These symptoms are also characteristic of other problems relating to the eye.
 That is why keratoconus requires diagnosis from an experienced eye doctor who is trained to recognize symptoms and observe signs of keratoconus.
-The surgical team at TLC Laser Eye Centres are leaders in the field with over 15 years of experience individually and over 75+ years combined in diagnosing and treating patients that suffer from keratoconus.
+The surgical members of the TLC Laser Eye Centres team are leaders in the field with over 15 years of experience individually and over 75+ years combined in diagnosing and treating patients that suffer from keratoconus.

 Our doctors use the patient’s refraction, keratometry, corneal topography and slit-lamp examination to screen for keratoconus.
 A diagnosis of keratoconus can explain a patient's symptoms and/or alter a plan of action for refractive surgery.